SoftlySplinter/zProfessions/01_hlasm.md

 Before any computations can be performed, data must be moved to the correct places.

-* LOAD - data is loaded into the processors registers
+* LOAD &rarr; data is loaded into the processors registers
-* STORE - data is stored to memory
+* STORE &rarr; data is stored to memory
-* MOVE - Data is moved from one area of memory to another
+* MOVE &rarr; Data is moved from one area of memory to another

 #### Loading from Register to Register